Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Thank you, Lisa.

-I can only assume it's deeper than the fortress of the moles.
+I can only assume it's deep within the fortress of the malls.

 From the dead to support us.

-Or maybe it's like the, you know, the trust fund of the family trust.
+Or maybe it's like the, you know, the trust fund of.

 Obviously, still sell heaps.